We use a combination of different methods

 Most of them have successfully hosted many American students.
 All terms and conditions of the student's stay are outlined in the legal agreement between our center and the host families and are constantly monitored by our administrative support staff.
 In addition, students receive immediate assistance with any unforeseen housing problems.

-Host family introduces students to day-to-day situations
+Host family introduces students to day-to-day communicative situations

 For example, the host family will help the student become familiar with the public transportation system, take the student shopping, to the movies and the theater, and provide the typical Russian family dinner experience, from food preparation to the entire family meal, with all communication in Russian.